snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 ```

 **interactive and scripted tests**

 To develop an end-to-end tests, it's recommended to first run it interactively.
-Once the config-files, pcaps and counters are derived, the test can be added to the scripted tests in test_env.sh.
+Once the config-files, pcaps and counters are derived, the test can be added to
+the scripted tests in test_env.sh.

 **interactive**

-To run an interactive end-to-end test, either use the snabbvmx or lwaftr app - Have in mind that the test is running with the app specified (lwaftr or snabbvmx)
+To run an interactive end-to-end test, either use the snabbvmx or lwaftr app.
+Keep
+in mind that the test is running with the app specified (lwaftr or snabbvmx).

-- snabb snabbvmx check
+- snabb snabbvmx check.
-- snabb lwaftr check
+- snabb lwaftr check.

 **end-to-end interactive usage**

 ```
 $ sudo ./snabb snabbvmx check
 Usage: check [-r] CONF V4-IN.PCAP V6-IN.PCAP V4-OUT.PCAP V6-OUT.PCAP